History of Mongolia: Xiongnu (209 BC – 93 AD)

+A Chinese army, which had adopted Xiongnu military technology—wearing trousers and using mounted archers with stirrups—pursued the Xiongnu across the Gobi Desert in a ruthless punitive expedition.
+Fortified walls built by various Chinese warring states were connected to make a 2,300 km Great Wall along the northern border, as a barrier to further nomadic inroads.
 Between 130 and 121 BC, Chinese armies drove the Xiongnu back across the Great Wall, weakened their hold on Gansu Province as well as on what is now Inner Mongolia, and finally pushed them north of the Gobi into central Mongolia.
-Following these victories, the Chinese expanded into the areas later known as Manchuria, Mongolia, the Korean Peninsula, and Inner Asia.
 The Xiongnu, once more turning their attention to the west and the southwest, raided deep into the Oxus Valley between 73 and 44 BC.
 The descendants of the Yuezhi and their Chinese rulers, however, formed a common front against the Xiongnu and repelled them.

-During the next century, as Chinese strength waned, border warfare between the Chinese and the Xiongnu was almost incessant.
+During the next century, as Chinese strength waned, border warfare between the Chinese and the Xiongnu was almost constant.
 Gradually the nomads forced their way back into Gansu and the northern part of what is now China's Xinjiang.
-In about the middle of the 1st century AD, a revitalized Eastern Han dynasty (AD 25-220) slowly recovered these territories, driving the Xiongnu back into the Altai Mountains and the steppes north of the Gobi.
-During the late 1st century AD, having reestablished the administrative control over southern China and northern Vietnam that had been lost briefly at beginning of this same century, the Eastern Han made a concerted effort to reassert dominance over Inner Asia.
+In about the middle of the 1st century AD, a revitalized Eastern Han dynasty (25–220 AD) slowly recovered these territories, driving the Xiongnu back into the Altai Mountains and the steppes north of the Gobi.
+During the late 1st century AD, having reestablished administrative control over southern China and northern Vietnam that had been lost briefly at beginning of this same century, the Eastern Han made a concerted effort to reassert dominance over Inner Asia.

-The concept of Mongolia as an independent power north of China is seen in the letter sent by Emperor Wen of Han to Laoshang Chanyu in 162 BC (recorded in the Hanshu):

-The identity of the ethnic core of Xiongnu has been a subject of varied hypotheses and some scholars, including A.Luvsandendev, Bernát Munkácsi, Henry Howorth, Rashpuntsag, Alexey Okladnikov, Peter Pallas, Isaak Schmidt, Nikita Bichurin and Byambyn Rinchen, insisted on a Mongolic origin.